alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Conclusion

 Returning `IO<T>` changes the function from "perform an effect and return `T`" to "construct a suspended computation that can later produce `T`." `FlatMap` composes dependent suspended operations, `Sequence` or `Traverse` chooses how a batch is executed, and `Run()` marks the boundary where execution begins.

-Monadic composition delegates part of the control flow to the host type.
-With a pure function, each invocation's result is still determined by its input.
-With an effectful function, the host's invocation rule also controls an observable operation.

-This does not make effects pure, safe to retry, or exactly once.
-It makes their construction, composition, and execution boundary explicit.

 Keep pure transformations as ordinary functions, return `IO<T>` from effectful helpers, compose those values without forcing them, and call `Run()` near the application boundary.